Voith Schneider Propeller

 The Voith Schneider Propeller (VSP) is a specialized marine propulsion system (MPS) manufactured by the Voith Group based on a cyclorotor design.
 It is highly maneuverable, being able to change the direction of its thrust almost instantaneously.
 It is widely used on tugs and ferries.

+The Voith Schneider drive was invented by Ernst Schneider.
+It has been developed and produced by Voith in Heidenheim an der Brenz and St. Pölten since 1926.

 Operation

 From a circular plate, rotating around a vertical axis, a circular array of vertical blades (in the shape of hydrofoils) protrude out of the bottom of the ship.
 Each blade can rotate itself around a vertical axis.
 The internal gear changes the angle of attack of the blades in sync with the rotation of the plate, so that each blade can provide thrust in any direction.

 Unlike the azimuth thruster (where a conventional propeller is rotated about the vertical axis to direct its thrust, allowing a vessel to steer without the use of a rudder), the Voith-Schneider drive merely requires changing the pattern of orientation of the vertical blades.
 In a marine situation, this provides for a drive which can be directed in any direction and thus does away with the need for a rudder.
 It is highly efficient and provides for an almost instantaneous change of direction.
 These drives are becoming increasingly common in work boats such as fireboats and tugboats where extreme maneuverability is needed.

 Azimuth thrusters (and Kort nozzles) have both advantages and disadvantages when compared to cycloidal drives.
-The azimuth thruster is less efficient and slower to manoeuvre, but is likely to be cheaper in the short term.
+The azimuth thruster is less efficient and slower to maneuver, but is likely to be cheaper in the short term.
 Life cycle costs favour the Voith solution, something reflected in the residual value of a Voith water tractor.
 A choice is made on the basis of perceived performance requirements.
 Instead of a Kort nozzle, VSPs are often fitted with a "thrust plate" or "propeller guard" which acts as a nozzle at low speed, protects the VSP against grounding and provides another blocking location during drydocking.

 A low acoustic signature favours the device's use in minesweepers by minimising cavitation (usually produced at the tips of axial propellers) as the rotor does not need to rotate as fast for a given thrust.
 The underwater sound signature of the MV North Sea Giant (IMO: 9524073, MMSI: 248039000) dynamic positioning vessel was measured by the International Centre for Island Technology (ICIT) whilst installing a foundation monopile for the Voith tidal energy device in the Fall of Warness, Orkney (Ref Beharie and Side, 2011).